curranmaguire/ObsidianNotes/MyNotes/4 - Full Notes/Rugby Game - RC ENG AUS.md

 ### Defense
-- on pick and goes they roll under the man on the inside to stop the place down
+- on pick and goes the inside tackler rolls under the attacker to stop the place down
+- genge accelerates into the tackle on a Bullet
 -